Camleaf/ArduinoDriveTrain/journal.md

 #### Cad

-I started the measurements for my controller around an arduino mega, because it is a good size to start to model something ergonomic around
+I started the measurements for my controller around an arduino mega, because it is a good size to start to model something ergonomic around, and I happen to have one laying around, so there is no point buying something new.

 <img src="./JournalImg/Controller_Cad_Start.png" width="300">
 <img src="./JournalImg/Controller_port.png" width="300">